The Role of Threat Intelligence in Vulnerability Management

 - Sep 18, 2014

 - Guest Author

 Threat intelligence is an increasing popular buzzword in security magazine articles and blogs.
 It also is becoming more prevalent in product and services offerings from security vendors.
 The value of threat intelligence is that it can provide timely information on real-time threats and help improve detection and mitigation response times.
-When paired with your vulnerability management process, threat intelligence becomes a powerful way to quickly prioritize remediation.
+When pairing threat intelligence and vulnerability management process, threat intelligence becomes a powerful way to quickly prioritize remediation.

 The term is actually composed of two words “threat” and “intelligence”.
 “Threat” is the act of a person or a group of persons to make a risk become reality.
 For example, a threat takes the form of an actual human being exploiting an existing security vulnerability in system in order to breach the system’s security defenses and obtain some sort of information.
 “Intelligence” refers to information or information gathering activities that might indicate that a certain risk has become a reality… a real threat.

 The threat intelligence accumulated by vendors or open source initiatives, refers to threat information about targeted attacks from certain hacking groups or nation-states in the form of customized malware or exploit kits.
 The information is either gathered from honey-pots (also referred to as honey-nets), intrusion detection vendors and Managed Security Service Providers (MSSPs).
 It is also accumulated as part of cyber forensic investigations of security breaches.